alexandor91/se3-equi-graph-registration/README.md

 For the training dataset processing, we provide scripts in the `data_preprocess` folder:

 - `3DMatch_Feature.py`: For processing 3DMatch data, configure the directory based on the command in the function
-- `process_kitti.py`: For processing KITTI dataset, configure the directory based on the command in the function
+- `process_kitti.py`: For processing the KITTI dataset, configure the directory based on the command in the function

 ## Custom Data Processing
-For self-processing data, please check the scripts in 'data_preprocess' folder for each individual training data processing:
+For self-processing data, please check the scripts in the 'data_preprocess' folder for each individual training data processing:
 If you own dataset is an ordered sequence of point cloud frames, just reuse the same KITTI processing script to process the sequentail point cloud frames, So the source and target scans are using $ i$th and $ i+1$th frame, respectively.
 - `process_kitti.py`: For processing a sequential dataset.<br>